-Hard Disk Drive is computer hardware used to store different type of data like a file, folder, image, video, office documents permanently in a computer.
-Hard Disk Drive may have different names like Drive, Hard Drive, HDD, Disk etc. In computer terminology, Hard Disk Drive is named as secondary storage.
+Hard Disk Drive is computer hardware used to store different types of data like a file, folder, image, video, office documents permanently on a computer.
+Hard Disk Drive may have different names like Drive, Hard Drive, HDD, Disk, etc. In computer terminology, Hard Disk Drive is named as secondary storage.

 Types Of Hard Disk Drives

 Mainly there two types of Hard Disk Drives according to their internal design and price/performance.

 - Mechanical or Classical Disks contains a plate where data is stored.
 This plate is spun and data is read with the stick from the plate.

 - Solid State Disk (SSD) contains flash cells where data is stored completely in electrical states.
 There is no mechanical part running in SSD’s.